KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 will download the best quality format with the webm extension served as a single file.

+You can use -f - to interactively provide the format selector _for each video_

 You can also use special names to select particular edge case formats:

--   all: Select all formats
+-   all: Select ALL FORMATS separately
--   mergeall: Select and merge all formats (Must be used with --audio-multistreams, --video-multistreams or both)
+-   mergeall: Select and MERGE ALL FORMATS (Must be used with --audio-multistreams, --video-multistreams or both)
--   b*, best*: Select the best quality format irrespective of whether it contains video or audio
+-   b*, best*: Select the best quality format that CONTAINS EITHER a video or an audio
--   w*, worst*: Select the worst quality format irrespective of whether it contains video or audio
--   b, best: Select the best quality format that contains both video and audio.
+-   b, best: Select the best quality format that CONTAINS BOTH video and audio.
 Equivalent to best*[vcodec!=none][acodec!=none]
+-   bv, bestvideo: Select the best quality VIDEO-ONLY format.
+Equivalent to best*[acodec=none]
+-   bv*, bestvideo*: Select the best quality format that CONTAINS VIDEO.
+    It may also contain audio.
+Equivalent to best*[vcodec!=none]
+-   ba, bestaudio: Select the best quality AUDIO-ONLY format.
+Equivalent to best*[vcodec=none]
+-   ba*, bestaudio*: Select the best quality format that CONTAINS AUDIO.
+    It may also contain video.
+Equivalent to best*[acodec!=none]
+-   w*, worst*: Select the worst quality format that contains either a video or an audio
 -   w, worst: Select the worst quality format that contains both video and audio.
 Equivalent to worst*[vcodec!=none][acodec!=none]
--   bv, bestvideo: Select the best quality video-only format.
-Equivalent to best*[acodec=none]
 -   wv, worstvideo: Select the worst quality video-only format.
     Equivalent to worst*[acodec=none]
--   bv*, bestvideo*: Select the best quality format that contains video.
-    It may also contain audio.
-Equivalent to best*[vcodec!=none]
 -   wv*, worstvideo*: Select the worst quality format that contains video.
 It may also contain audio.
 Equivalent to worst*[vcodec!=none]
--   ba, bestaudio: Select the best quality audio-only format.
-Equivalent to best*[vcodec=none]
 -   wa, worstaudio: Select the worst quality audio-only format.
     Equivalent to worst*[vcodec=none]
--   ba*, bestaudio*: Select the best quality format that contains audio.
-    It may also contain video.
-Equivalent to best*[acodec!=none]
 -   wa*, worstaudio*: Select the worst quality format that contains audio.
 It may also contain video.
 Equivalent to worst*[acodec!=none]